mehaktewari/BLACKBIRD/README.md

-## BLACKBIRD
+# BLACKBIRD

 # Base React App – Logo Update Project

 This is a basic React app created using `create-react-app`.
-As part of a hands-on task, we practiced real-world GitHub collaboration workflows by replacing the default logo and external link in the React app with custom ones from Propeller Aero.
+As part of a hands-on task, we practised real-world GitHub collaboration workflows by replacing the default logo and external link in the React app with custom ones from Propeller Aero.

 ---